Rob-Gorman/requestbucket/README.md

 ## Local Deploy

-Can run locally with `bash localdeploy.sh`
+Containerized and run locally with `bash localdeploy.sh`

-This script will build the two Docker images for the Node.js server and the Go cronjob It will also run `docker compose up` to run the required containers with the necessary env variables May need to run as `sudo` on some distributions
+This script will build the two Docker images for the Node.js server and the Go cronjob

+It will also run `docker compose up` to run the required containers with the necessary env variables

+May need to run as `sudo` on some distributions